Shroom.Finance Price Hits $0.39 on Major Exchanges (SHROOM)

 According to CryptoCompare, “Shroom.Finance is a fork of Sushiswap, an experimental protocol for DeFi chads.
 Shroom is a DeFi protocol and DAO focused on in-game asset minting, launch, and trading.
 The protocol is 100% driven, owned, and governed by its community without central parties or middlemen.
 It aims for a truly decentralised ecosystem that enables minting, final ownership, and cross-platform trading of these virtual items, and that will help game developers to decouple and easily bootstrap their in-game economic structures and currency systems. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Shroom.Finance directly using U.S. dollars.
-Investors seeking to trade Shroom.Finance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Shroom.Finance using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Shroom.Finance directly using U.S. dollars.
+Investors seeking to trade Shroom.Finance should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Shroom.Finance using one of the aforementioned exchanges.

 Receive News & Updates for Shroom.Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Shroom.Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.